 3. Know your market

 When expanding to new regions, it’s critical to understand what your customers expect at checkout.
-In Brazil, for example, PIX is a standard payment method, and its absence can lead to drop-off.
+In Brazil, for example, PIX is a standard payment option, and its absence can lead to drop-off.
 In the U.S., users expect to see options like PayPal and Apple Pay.
 Meanwhile, in Europe, 3D Secure (3DS) is legally required for online payments, and skipping it will result in declined transactions.

 Each market comes with its own norms and regulations, and your orchestration setup needs to be flexible enough to account for those differences.